Encryption¶

 - Caddy handles TLS termination on the relay VM

-- Certificates are automatically provisioned and renewed via Let's Encrypt using the ACME protocol
+- The relay's server certificate is automatically provisioned and renewed via Let's Encrypt using the ACME protocol

 - To firewalls, proxies, and Deep Packet Inspection (DPI) systems, Tunnel Whisperer traffic is indistinguishable from normal web browsing